dinesh-ax/axway-open-docs/content/en/docs/apim_relnotes/20220830_apimgr_relnotes.md

 ### New Cassandra user script

 A new script has been added to help in creating new users in Cassandra.
-It is located in `apigateway/samples/cassandrauser/scripts/createuser.sh`.
+It is located at `apigateway/samples/cassandrauser/scripts/createuser.sh`.
 For more information, see [Create a new Cassandra database user](/docs/cass_admin/cassandra_config/#create-a-new-cassandra-database-user).

-### Disable connection cache for LDAP authentication via auth repository
+### Disable connection cache for LDAP authentication using Auth Repository

-Setting the cache refresh interval of a LDAP authentication via auth repository will now disable the cache altogether.
+Setting the cache refresh interval of a LDAP authentication via Auth Repository will now disable the cache altogether.
 For more information, see [General settings in Policy Studio](/docs/apim_reference/general_settings/index.html)

 ### Federal Information Processing Standards (FIPS)